jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

         the use of the conventional brush, interproximal brush, dental floss and mouthwash.
-        Optimal brushing takes at least three minutes of time and to perform it properly we must place the bristles on the dental surface and its adjacent gum with an angle of 45 degrees, to then, apply short and smooth horizontal movements paying special attention to the tooth-gum interface, hard to reach back teeth and areas where there are fillings, crowns, orthodontic appliances or dental implants.
+        Optimal brushing takes at least three minutes of time and to perform it properly we must place the bristles on the dental surface and its adjacent gum with an angle of 45 degrees, to then; apply short and smooth horizontal movements paying special attention to the tooth-gum interface, hard to reach back teeth and areas where there are fillings, crowns, orthodontic appliances or dental implants.
 Never forget to brush your tongue.</p>\n"